dev-mhowells/web-applications/http_bites/02_requests_and_responses.md

 ## Request

 An HTTP request is essentially defined by:
-  * its **method** (also sometimes called "verb")
+  * its **method** (also called "verb")
   * its **path** - is all that follows the first `/` of the URL.
   * its **parameters** (or request data)

 A web server only responds to a list of requests with specific methods and paths.
-The developer of the web server application needs to explicitly configure this in their application code — you will learn how to do this later.
+The developer of the web server program needs to explicitly configure this in their code.

-If the server is not configured to handle a request with a given method and path, it will usually return an error indicating this request cannot be answered.
+If the web server is not configured to handle a request with a given method and path, it will usually return an error indicating this request cannot be handled.

-Once the server receives (or "handles") the request, it does some work (and usually interacts with the database), and sends back a response.
+Once the server receives the request, it does some work (and usually interacts with the database), and sends back a response.

 ## Response

-An HTTP response is essentially defined by:
+The HTTP response sent back to the client is essentially defined by:
-  * its **status code** indicating the result of the operation
+  * its **status code** indicating the result of the operation (status or failure).
   * its **body** (or content)

+The web server decides which status code to assign to the response, as a way of communicating to the client whether everything is fine (`200` - "OK"), or if something wrong happened.
+[A lot of different status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) exist for different situations.
+A famous one you probably already know of is `404` ("Not Found"), used by the server to indicate that the server cannot respond to a request.

 ## Using `curl`